Engin-Boot/capture-behavior-of-a-visit-counter-anudeepthika/needs-facilities.md

 Scenario: Alert when seating capacity is full

-  Given there is current seating availablity and maximum seating number
+  Given there is current seating availability and maximum seating number

   When there is someone waiting without a seat
   Or there is minimum seating availability